oxyg3nium/oxyg3nium/.autodoc/docs/markdown/api/src/main/scala/org/alephium/api/model/ChainIndexInfo.md

 2. What is the significance of the copyright and license information at the top of the file?
    - The copyright and license information indicates that the code is part of the alephium project and is licensed under the GNU Lesser General Public License.
 This means that the code can be freely distributed and modified, but any modifications must also be licensed under the same license.

-3. What is the purpose of the `package org.alephium.api.model` statement?
+3. What is the purpose of the `package org.oxyg3nium.api.model` statement?
-   - The `package org.alephium.api.model` statement indicates that the code in this file is part of the `org.alephium.api.model` package.
+   - The `package org.oxyg3nium.api.model` statement indicates that the code in this file is part of the `org.oxyg3nium.api.model` package.
 This package likely contains classes and traits related to the API of the alephium project.